 Item Ref.
-Approximate Chainage/ Location Timing of Measure Description Mitigation Purpose/ Objective Specific Consultation or Approval Required Standard As 9 Mitigation SMC - M1 Throughout Proposed Scheme Pre-construction and construction Proposed Scheme the CEMP (see Mitigation Item SMC-S1 ) to set out how all construction phase materials will be managed and it will be updated regularly during the construction of the proposed scheme.
-The SWMP will identify, identify, prior to the start of construction works, the types and likely quantities of wastes that may be generated and it will set out, in an auditable manner, how waste will be reduced, re-used, managed and disposed of in accordance with relevant Zero Waste Scotland Guidance.
-The SWMP will include specific materials management and soil management plans developed under voluntary and industry regulated Codes of Practice including: To set out how all construction phase materials will be managed.
-Consultation and approval from the Local Authority and/or SEPA as applicable to regulatory requirements Construction Code of Practice for the Sustainable Use of Soils on Construction Sites (DEFRA, 2009); Lead Paradiction and Wests Management Cividelines (SERA, 2009), and Land Remediation and Waste Management Guidelines (SEPA, 2009); and Promoting the Sustainable Re-use of Greenfield Soils in Construction (SEPA, 2010).
+Approximate Chainage/ Location Timing of Measure Description Mitigation Purpose/ Objective Specific Consultation or Approval Required Standard A9 Mitigation Proposed a d and (see Mitigation Item SMC-S1) to set out how all construction phase materials will be managed and it w To set out how all construction phase materials will be managed.
+Consultation and approval from the Local Authority and/or SEPA as applicable to regulatory requirements Construction Code of Practice for the Sustainable Use of Soils on Construction Sites (DEFRA, 2009); Land Remediation and Waste Management Guidelines (SEPA, 2009); and Promoting the Sustainable Re-use of Greenfield Soils in Construction (SEPA, 2010).
 Appropriate waste minimisation and associated KPI targets will also be included.
-SMC - M2 Throughout Proposed Scheme Pre-construction and construction The Contractor will comply with all relevant waste legislation in relation to waste handling, storage, transport and disposal (e.g. The Waste Framework Directive) and consultation with SEPA for advice on waste practice, licences and exemptions where appropriate.
+SMC-M2 Throughout Proposed Scheme Pre-construction and Construction The Contractor will comply with all relevant waste legislation in relation to waste handling, storage, transport and disposal (e.g. The Waste Framework Directive) and consultation with SEPA for advice on waste practice, licences and exemptions where appropriate.
 To ensure waste handling, storage, transport and disposal is compliant with all relevant waste legislation.
-Consultation with SEPA SMC - M3 Throughout Proposed Scheme Pre-construction and construction The Contractor will apply the principles of the 'Waste Hierarchy' (Prevention, Preparing for Re-use, Recycling, Other Recovery, Disposal) to minimise waste generation, maximise re-use of site-won materials on-site and minimise the need for disposal of waste.
+Consultation with SEPA SMC-M3 Throughout Proposed Scheme Pre-construction and Construction The Contractor will apply the principles of the 'Waste Hierarchy' (Prevention, Preparing for Re-use, Recycling, Other Recovery, Disposal) to minimise waste generation, maximise re-use of site-won materials on-site and minimise the need for disposal of waste.
 Where re-use is not possible within the proposed scheme, alternative re-use and recycling options will be sought off-site with disposal the final option, with clear justification of options provided.
 To reduce waste generation, maximise re-use of site-won materials on-site and reduce the need for disposal of waste.
-None required SMC - M4 Throughout Proposed Scheme Pre-construction and construction The Contractor will implement Zero Waste Scotland's Design for Resource Efficient Construction Principles.
-To make the best use of materials, over the lifecycle of the proposed scheme's built assets, to reduce embodied carbon emissions None required SMC - M5 Throughout Proposed Scheme Pre-construction and construction The key material elements (i.e. aggregates, asphalt, cement, precast concrete products, ready-mixed concrete and steel) used within the proposed scheme shall be specified to be responsibly sourced.
+None required SMC-M4 Throughout Proposed Scheme Pre-construction and Construction The Contractor will implement Zero Waste Scotland's Design for Resource Efficient Construction Principles.
+To make the best use of materials, over the lifecycle of the proposed scheme's built assets, to reduce embodied carbon emissions None required SMC-M5 Throughout Proposed Scheme Pre-construction and Construction The key material elements (i.e. aggregates, asphalt, cement, precast concrete products, ready-mixed concrete and steel) used within the proposed scheme shall be specified to be responsibly sourced.
 To reduce impacts associated with the extraction and manufacture of materials.
-None required SMC - M6 Throughout Proposed Scheme Pre-construction and construction All timber and timber products shall be sourced from independently verifiable legal and sustainable sources.
+None required SMC-M6 Throughout Proposed Scheme Pre-construction and Construction All timber and timber products shall be sourced from independently verifiable legal and sustainable sources.
 To reduce impacts associated with the extraction and manufacture of materials.
-None required SMC - M7 Throughout Proposed Scheme Design, Pre-construction and construction Alternatives to primary aggregates shall be investigated, including opportunities to use recycled or secondary aggregates in the construction of the proposed scheme; either sourced from construction, demolition and excavation waste obtained on-site or off-site; or secondary aggregates obtained from a non-construction or post-consumer or industrial byproduct source.
-To reduce impacts associated with the extraction, manufacture and transport of materials and to reduce waste generation, maximise re-use of sitewon materials on-site and reduce the need for disposal of waste.
+None required SMC-M7 Throughout Proposed Scheme Design, Pre- construction and Construction Alternatives to primary aggregates shall be investigated, including opportunities to use recycled or secondary aggregates in the construction of the proposed scheme; either sourced from construction, demolition and excavation waste obtained on-site or off-site; or secondary aggregates obtained from a non-construction or post-consumer or industrial by-product source.
+To reduce impacts associated with the extraction, manufacture and transport of materials and to reduce waste generation, maximise re-use of site-won materials on-site and reduce the need for disposal of waste.
 None required